Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 • The Department of Rural Development was also created in 1932, with its goal being to improve rural living conditions through education, infrastructure development and increasing occupancy rates on farms which could not be subdivided further because of a lack of farmland available for purchase or rent agreement terms being too expensive for most people who wanted to live on them (and even some wealthier individuals).

-See Also What You Need To Buy A House In South Africa
+See Also How To Become A Fashion Designer In South Africa

 The commercialisation of small-scale farming includes supplying supermarkets with fresh produce and establishing value chains through processing and packaging.
 The benefits of doing so are that it will increase your income, improve the quality of your product, create jobs and provide access to markets.
 However, there are also challenges with this such as generating enough revenue to cover costs, producing sufficient quantities at competitive prices, managing risks associated with production processes and delivering products on time.